apitprogram/itprogram/docs/about.md

 Sohel Khan |

 ### Supporting Members
-* If you're interested in joining us then Please send an email to `aapit2020 at gmail.com`
+* If you're interested in joining us then please send an email to: `aapit2020 at gmail.com`